Why Agent Systems Need Explicit Execution Models

-CMS platforms optimize for human editors: WYSIWYG interfaces, mutable state, implicit workflows.
-These abstractions are opaque to agents.
+Many existing platforms optimize for human editors: WYSIWYG interfaces, mutable state, implicit workflows.
+These abstractions work well for human interaction but are opaque to automated systems.
 An agent cannot inspect a "content block" or understand a "publishing workflow" without reverse-engineering UI state.

-SMALL inverts this: schemas define contracts before any UI exists.
-Manifests declare intent.
-Artifacts are versioned and immutable.
-Lineage is explicit.
-Lifecycle events are observable.
+SMALL inverts this: schemas define contracts before any artifact exists.
+Intent declares goals explicitly.
+Constraints set boundaries.
+Plans are observable.
+Progress is evidenced.
+Handoffs enable resumption.
 Agents can read, validate, and operate on these primitives without guessing.

 Why Agents Require Schemas, Not Dashboards